jakewins/jakewins.github.io/_posts/2017-03-05-to-my-friends-in-california.md

 Lenin famously noted the Bolsheviks stood for getting power through the ballot, but would reconsider after they got the guns.
 There may well come a time for violence.
 If it does we need you with us, not rotting in jail on a riot charge.

 It hurts from the bottom of my stomach to ask you this, but I feel I have to.
-Use the strength you have and take the punch.
+Take the punch.
 Let them pepper spray you.
 Let them spew hatred in your face - and stand firm.
-Document it happening and show the world their hatred.
+Document it happening and show the world who they are.

 Don’t repeat the mistake of RF.
 Use the strength we have today to our advantage.
 Make the next viral article out of Berkeley be “Violent Trump Supporters Attack Peaceful Student Counter-Protest.”